nodesman/kai/README.md

 *   `gemini.generation_max_retries`: Retries for the file generation step in consolidation.
 *   `gemini.generation_retry_base_delay_ms`: Base delay for generation retries.
 *   `gemini.interactive_prompt_review`: Set to `true` to review/edit prompts in Sublime Text before sending to Gemini Pro models during chat.
+*   `project.typescript_autofix`: If `true`, run `tsc --noEmit` after each consolidation pass.
+*   `project.autofix_iterations`: How many times Kai will attempt to re-run generation after compilation errors (default 3).

 *(Refer to the `src/lib/config_defaults.ts` file for default values).*

+### Iterative TypeScript Compilation

+When the TypeScript feedback loop is enabled, Kai runs `npx tsc --noEmit` after applying generated changes.
+Any compiler errors are appended to the conversation and the generation step is retried.
+The process repeats up to `project.autofix_iterations` times.

 ## Development